travis-ci/travis-core/README.md

 ### Database setup

 NB detail for how `rake` sets up the database can be found in the `Rakefile`.
-In the `namespace :db` block you will see the database name is configured using the RAILS_ENV.
+In the `namespace :db` block you will see the database name is configured using the environment variable RAILS_ENV.
 If you are using a different configuration you will have to make your own adjustments.

 1. `bundle exec rake db:create`
 2. for testing 'RAILS_ENV=test bundle exec rake db:create --trace'